We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 3. Failing to consider brands with risk-free periods

 Like with any major purchase, you want to make sure there’s a risk-free period in case you need to return the product.
-MobileHelp and LifeStation, for example, offer a money-back guarantee on all of their devices for fall alarms for the elderly.
+MobileHelp, for example, offer a money-back guarantee on all of their devices for fall alarms for the elderly.
 Most fall detection alert companies offer warranties with their devices.
 But this doesn’t mean you can get your money back just because you don’t like the system or devices.

 In addition to risk-free periods, a handful of manufacturers offer free trials without any upfront costs.
 If you aren’t quite certain of what your needs are, you can choose a system that offers the most buyer protection.